 · As a member of the steering committee of the Dutch coalition of the Global Campaign for Education (GCE), the Liliane Foundation raises awareness and focus among politicians and policymakers on 'inclusive education' rather than just 'education'.
 GCE is the largest global network campaigning for the right to education for children and young people in low and middle-income countries.

-Justine together with Kenneth Nangai, staff member of our Ugandan partner organisation Katalemwa.
+partner organisation Katalemwa.
 PHOTO: RONNIE DANKELMAN